AngKhaiPin/Assignment-Cpp/PART2.md

 21. Improved on pod object to check if zombie is defeated or not.
 22. Implemented the part where zombie got defeated by alien.
 23. When zombie got defeated by alien, zombie will be removed from the board and alien will continue in that direction.

-### To Do

-List all the features not yet done.
-Remove this section if there is no incomplete requirements.

 ## Additional Features